 An institution with whom the University has entered into an IRB Authorization Agreement (IAA), allowing the institution to designate a University IRB as IRB of record on the institution's FWA or vice versa.

-A systematic investigation, including research development, testing and evaluations, designed to develop or contribute to generalizable knowledge [45 CFR 46.102(l)].
+A systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge [45 CFR 46.102(l)].
 The following activities are deemed not to be research:

 Any experiment that involves a test article and one or more human subjects and that is either subject to requirements for prior submission to the FDA under section 505(i) or 520(g) of the Act, or is not subject to requirements for prior submission to the FDA under these sections of the Act, but the results of which are intended to be submitted later to, or held for inspection by, the FDA as part of an application for research or marketing permit.
 The terms "research," "clinical research," "clinical study," "study," and "clinical investigations" are deemed to be synonymous for purposes of this part (21 CFR 50.3(c) and 21 CFR 56.102(c)

 Data used in research that would be personally identifiable but not considered PHI and is therefore not subject to the HIPAA privacy and security rules.
 Use of such information must comply with other state and federal laws for privacy and confidentiality of research health information.
 Research health information is not associated with or derived from a healthcare service event such as the provision of or payment for care.
 Examples of research health information not subject to HIPAA include aggregate data, the results of diagnostic tests that do not go into the medical record because they are part of a basic research study and the results will not be disclosed to the subject, and testing done without the PHI identifiers.

 A subset of non-exempt research involving human subjects in which an activity conducted for research purposes consists of intervention or interaction with a living individual for the primary purpose of obtaining data regarding the effect of the intervention or interaction.